haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 ```

 You might say "hmmm a `1000000` limit for even numbers seems incorrect",
-and you would be correct.
+and you would be right!
 This highlights a property of sets in haskell, they
 are finite due to the strictness in the underlying implementation.
+This is in
+contrast to lists, which are lazy and therefore potentially infinite.

 ### Difference

-Set difference is a good way to break apart a set based on a subset.
-Say I want
+Set difference is a good way to break apart a set based on the membership of its
-to get a set of all consonants, and I have a set of all characters.
+elements in another set.
+Say I want to get a set of all consonants, and I have a
+set representing the alphabet as well as a set representing all the vowels.
+I
+could simply take the difference of the vowel set from the alphabet set.

 ```haskell
 ghci> alphabet = fromList ['a'..'z']